 By clicking on the x button on the map.

-By clicking on the x button on the chip in the Filters section in the LAYERS panel.
+By clicking on the x button on the chip in the Filters section of the LAYERS panel.

 Right-click on the area on the map.